Chargeback ReversalHow to Get Your Money Back in 8 Simple Steps

 Chargeback Reversals: The Dos and Don’ts

-The first thing to note when preparing your representment package is that it’s going to be a process.
-There is no such thing as ‘quick’ when it comes to chargeback reversals.
-Even utilizing chargeback management services or software, you’re still going to need to put some work in.
+The first thing to know before you start preparing a chargeback response is that it’s going to be a process.
+There is no such thing as “quick” when it comes to chargeback reversals.
+So, when preparing a healthy representment package, here are a few rules of thumb to follow:

 DO...

-• Be Prepared: Representment is a complex, time-consuming process.
+• Be prepared: Representment is a complex, time-consuming process.
 Factor preparation and preparedness into your chargeback management system.

-• Know when to ask for help: If your business is on the receiving end of more than 50 chargebacks a month, it might be worth it to hire someone to help you manage the representment process.
+• Know when to ask for help: If your business is on the receiving end of more than 50 chargebacks a month, it might be worth it to hire someone to help you manage the response process.

 • Be a customer service pro: Not only is great customer service the best way to fight incoming chargebacks, but it’s also a great way to manage those you have and learn from those you’ve already experienced.